 The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-For the period from inception (December 19, 2002) through March 31, 2014, the Company experienced net losses of \$232.6 million and cash used in operations of \$193.7 million.
-As of March 31, 2014, the Company has not emerged from the development stage and had \$24.4 million of cash and cash equivalents.
+As of September 30, 2014, the Company had \$16.3 million of cash and cash equivalents.
 Assuming the Company does not receive any additional funds, it estimates that it has sufficient funds to operate into 2015 (including scheduled or potentially accelerated debt obligations).
 In order to fund on-going operating cash requirements beyond that point or to further accelerate and execute its business plan, including commercialization of the Maestro Rechargeable System, the Company will need to raise additional funds.

-Since inception, the Company has financed its activities principally from the sale of equity securities, debt financing and interest earned on investments.
+The Company has financed its activities principally from the sale of equity securities, debt financing and interest earned on investments.
 While the Company has been successful in the past in obtaining the necessary capital to support its operations, and has similar future plans, there is no assurance that the Company will be able to obtain additional equity capital or other financing under commercially reasonable terms and conditions, or at all.
 Furthermore, if the Company issues equity or debt securities to raise additional funds, existing shareholders may experience dilution and the new equity or debt securities it issues may have rights, preferences and privileges senior to those of existing stockholders.
 In addition, if the Company raises additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to products or proprietary technologies, or grant licenses on terms that are not favorable.
-If the Company cannot execute its plan to raise funds on acceptable terms, the Company is unable to obtain additional financing or the U.S. Food and Drug Administration (FDA) does not approve the Maestro Rechargeable System for commercial use in the U.S., the Company may be required to reduce the scope of, delay, or eliminate some or all of, its planned research, development and condition.
-The Company's financial statements do not include any adjustments relating to the recoverability or classification of assets or the amounts of liabilities that might result from the outcome of these uncertainties.
+If the Company cannot execute its plan to raise funds on acceptable terms, the Company will not be able to continue as a going concern, develop or enhance products, obtain the required regulatory clearances or approvals, execute the Company's business plan, take advantage of future opportunities, or respond to competitive pressure or unanticipated customer requirements.
+If the Company is unable to obtain additional financing or the FDA does not approve the Maestro Rechargeable System for commercial use in the U.S., the Company may be required to reduce the scope of, delay, or eliminate some or all of, its planned research, development and commercialization activities, which could materially harm its business.
+Any of these events would adversely affect the Company's ability to achieve its development and commercialization goals, which could have a material adverse effect on the Company's business, results of operations and financial condition.
+The Company's financial statements do not include any adjustments relating to the recoverability or classificati